 According to Jeffrey Benabio, MD, caffeine can help men flush and “wash” their skin.

 However, research into how caffeine works as an antioxidant is currently ongoing.
 However, it is dubious that coffee has the most caffeine — more than double the amount found in tea.
-If caffeine turns out to be a good antioxidant, the new findings could change the way people think about caffeine throughout the world.
+If caffeine turns out to be a good antioxidant, the new findings could change how people think about caffeine worldwide.

 Green and black tea both have fewer antioxidants than coffee